-Broadway has added some more star power to its 2025-2026 season with two-time Oscar winner Adrien Brody and recent Golden Globe nominee Tessa Thompson now set to make their Broadway debuts in Lindsey Ferrentino's The Fear of 13, a transfer from London's West End.
+Broadway has added some more star power to its 2025-2026 season with two-time Oscar winner Adrien Brody and recent Golden Globe nominee Tessa Thompson now set to make their Broadway debuts in Lindsey Ferrentino's The Fear of 13, coming to Broadway after premiering at London's Donmar Warehouse in 2024.
 Performances will begin March 19 at the James Earl Jones Theatre, officially opening April 15.
-Tony winner David Cromer will direct.

 Ferrentino's past work includes Ugly Lies the Bone, Amy and the Orphans, This Flat Earth, and The Year to Come.
 On screen, she wrote 2019's Not Fade Away.
 Ferrentino has also served as the book writer to the musicals The Artist and The Queen of Versailles, the latter of which made a short-lived Broadway bow earlier this season.